LandmakTechnology/Ansible/02-adhoc-commands/Readme.md

     "changed": false,
     "ping": "pong"
 }

-Once you get a "pong" reply back from a host, it means the connection is live and you’re ready to run Ansible commands on that server.
+- Once you get a "pong" reply back from a host, it means the connection is live and you’re ready to run Ansible commands on that server.

 ## Adjusting Connection Options
 By default, Ansible tries to connect to the nodes as a remote user with the same name as your current system user, using its corresponding SSH keypair.

 To connect as a different remote user, append the command with the -u flag and the name of the intended user:

-# ansible all -i inventory -m ping -u sammy
+  **$ ansible all -i inventory -m ping -u sammy**

-If you’re using a custom SSH key to connect to the remote servers, you can provide it at execution time with the --private-key option:
+- If you’re using a custom SSH key to connect to the remote servers, you can provide it at execution time with the --private-key option:

-# ansible all -i inventory -m ping --private-key=~/.ssh/custom_id
+ **$ ansible all -i inventory -m ping --private-key=~/.ssh/custom_id**

-Once you’re able to connect using the appropriate options, you can adjust your inventory file to automatically set your remote user and private key, in case they are different from the default values assigned by Ansible.
+- Once you’re able to connect using the appropriate options, you can adjust your inventory file to automatically set your remote user and private key, in case they are different from the default values assigned by Ansible.
 Then, you won’t need to provide those parameters in the command line.

 The following example inventory file sets up the ansible_user variable only for the server1 server:
 #